 ** Warning: Graphic **

 Here's a rough cut of all the smirks and laughing he and his friends try to hold back while standing just feet away from a dead person.

-The original video has since now been deleted from his channel but that was only after people started calling him out on Twitter.
+The original video has since been deleted from his channel but that was only after a flood outrage called out the vlogger on Twitter.

 Dear @LoganPaul,— Anna Akana (@AnnaAkana) January 2, 2018

 When my brother found my sister’s body, he screamed with horror & confusion & grief & tried to save her.
 That body was a person someone loved.

 You do not walk into a suicide forest with a camera and claim mental health awareness.

 Dear @LoganPaul,— Aaron Paul (@aaronpaul_8) January 2, 2018